 This option is a no-op for GnuPG 2.1 and later.

 Using this option allows the creation of keys without any passphrase protection.
 This option is mainly intended for regression tests.

 If given the keys are created using a faster and a somewhat less secure random number generator.
 This option may be used for keys which are only used for a short time and do not require full cryptographic strength.
 It takes only effect if used together with the control statement ‘%no-protection’.

 Starts a new parameter block by giving the type of the primary key.
 The algorithm must be capable of signing.
 This is a required parameter. algo may either be an OpenPGP algorithm number or a string with the algorithm name.
 The special value ‘default’ may be used for algo to create the default key type; in this case a ‘Key-Usage’ shall not be given and ‘default’ also be used for ‘Subkey-Type’.

 The requested length of the generated key in bits.
-The default is returned by running the command ‘gpg2 --gpgconf-list’.
+The default is returned by running the command ‘gpg --gpgconf-list’.
 For ECC keys this parameter is ignored.

 This is optional and used to generate a CSR or certificate for an already existing key.
 Key-Length will be ignored when given.

 Space or comma delimited list of key usages.
 Allowed values are ‘encrypt’, ‘sign’, and ‘auth’.
 This is used to generate the key flags.
 Please make sure that the algorithm is capable of this usage.
 Note that OpenPGP requires that all primary keys are capable of certification, so no matter what usage is given here, the ‘cert’ flag will be on.
 If no ‘Key-Usage’ is specified and the ‘Key-Type’ is not ‘default’, all allowed usages for that particular algorithm are used; if it is not given but ‘default’ is used the usage will be ‘sign’.